josiahH-cf/prompt-automation/README.md

 **Where is usage stored?** In `$HOME/.prompt-automation/usage.db`.
 Clear it with `--reset-log`.

 **How do I use my own templates?** Set the `PROMPT_AUTOMATION_PROMPTS` environment variable or pass `--prompt-dir` when launching.
+**How do I multi‑select templates?** Check the Multi-select box, mark templates (they get `*` prefix), click Finish Multi.
+A synthetic template (id -1) concatenates the chosen bodies.
+**How do I search across all templates?** Just type in search (recursive by default).
+To restrict scope, tick Non-recursive.
+**Why do some templates show a preview but not others?** All valid JSON templates can be previewed; invalid templates are filtered out by validation.

 ## Troubleshooting